-US withdraws train crew proposal that came after explosions
+U.S. withdraws crew proposal that came after oil-train explosions

 BILLINGS, Mont.
-(AP) — The Trump administration said Thursday it was withdrawing a proposal for freight trains to have at least two crew members, nullifying a safety measure drafted under President Barack Obama in response to explosions of crude oil trains in the U.S. and Canada.
+(AP) — The Trump administration said Thursday it was withdrawing a proposal for freight trains to have at least two crew members, nullifying a safety measure drafted under President Barack Obama in response to explosions of crude-oil trains in the U.S. and Canada.

 A review of accident data did not support the notion that having one crew member is less safe than multi-person crews, Department of Transportation officials said.
 The withdrawal also seeks to pre-empt states from regulating crew sizes.

-The 2016 proposal followed oil train derailments including a runaway oil train in 2013 that derailed, exploded and killed 47 people while levelling much of the town of Lac Megantic, Canada.
+The 2016 proposal followed oil-train derailments including a runaway oil train in 2013 that derailed, exploded and killed 47 people while levelling much of the town of Lac Megantic, Canada.
 Other derailments of trains carrying oil and ethanol have occurred in North Dakota, Oregon, Montana, Illinois, Virginia and other states.

 Under Obama, regulators concluded that having two or more crew members would be worth the extra cost even if it prevented a single accident.